gcaddick/ASHT/README.md

 Main terraform file for Account Security Hardening

-**Objective:**
+## **Objective:**

 CloudTrail Requirements:

-    [x]1.
-Enable CloudTrail
+    1. Enable CloudTrail
-        [x]a.
-Ensure CloudTrail is enabled in all regions [x]b.
+        a.
+Ensure CloudTrail is enabled in all regions
+        b.
 Ensure CloudTrail log file validation is enabled.
-        [x]c.
+        c.
 Ensure that both management and global events are captured within CloudTrail.
-        [x]d.
+        d.
 Ensure CloudTrail logs are encrypted at rest using KMS customer managed CMKs.

-    [x]2.
-Ensure CloudTrail logs are stored within an S3 bucket.
+    2. Ensure CloudTrail logs are stored within an S3 bucket.
-        [x]a.
+        a.
 Ensure controls are in place to block public access to the bucket.
-        [x]b.
+        b.
 Ensure S3 bucket access logging is enabled on the CloudTrail S3 bucket.
-    [x]3.
-Ensure CloudTrail trails are integrated with CloudWatch Logs.
+    3. Ensure CloudTrail trails are integrated with CloudWatch Logs.

 CloudWatch Filters and Alarms Requirements:

     Send an email to a configured email address when any of the following events are logged within CloudTrail:

-        [x]4.
-Unauthorized API calls
+        4. Unauthorized API calls
-        [x]5.
-Management Console sign-in without MFA
+        5. Management Console sign-in without MFA
-        [x]6.
-Usage of the "root" account
+        6. Usage of the "root" account

 Default VPCs Requirements:

-    []7.
-Remove the default VPC within every region of the account.
+    7. Remove the default VPC within every region of the account.

 Completed to 6.
 Point 4 and 5 are untested, but coded in the same way as point 6 and 6 was tested and works as seen below of alarm email. ![ImageFolder/RootUsageWorks](ImageFolder/RootUsageWorks.PNG)

-**Files:**
+## **Files:**

 - main.tf
 - SepFiles/